How long it takes to learn Korean?

 If you are studying Korean, you may wonder how long does it really take to learn Korean?

 Do you want to study the Korean language?
-If so, you might be asking yourself: How long it takes to learn Korean?
+If so, you might ask yourself, how long does it take to learn Korean?
 Read on!

 The cultural elements of Korea have contributed to the growing fame of the Korean language.
 For instance, the “Hallyu” has inspired fans from far and wide to study Korean.

-The dream of higher education in Korea, scholarship, hobby, and career prospects are some added benefits to explore deep into everything Korean.
+The dream of higher education in Korea, scholarships, hobbies, and career prospects are some added benefits of exploring everything Korea and Korean.

 Every student who starts heading towards Korean linguistics asks this at least once.
 “How long will it really take to learn Korean?”